Mental Health Condition

 - Post Traumatic Stress Disorder

-- Full psychiatric and initial assessment
+- Full psychiatric and nursing assessment

 - Supervision by Consultant Psychiatrist